 Main Subheading

 The periodic table, developed by Dmitri Mendeleev in 1869, is more than just a list of elements.
 It’s a structured arrangement that reflects recurring patterns in the elements' chemical and physical properties.
-These patterns are directly related to the electronic structure of atoms, particularly the number of valence electrons, which are the electrons in the outermost shell.
+In practice, these patterns are directly related to the electronic structure of atoms, particularly the number of valence electrons, which are the electrons in the outermost shell.
 The valence electrons determine how an element will interact with other elements to form chemical bonds.

 Understanding how to determine the charges of ions using the periodic table is fundamental to predicting chemical reactions and the formation of ionic compounds.
 The position of an element in the periodic table provides a wealth of information about its tendency to gain or lose electrons to achieve a stable electron configuration, typically resembling that of a noble gas.
 This tendency directly influences the charge an ion will carry, making the periodic table an invaluable tool for chemists and students alike.